beetbox/beets/docs/reference/config.rst

   Support/beets/config.yaml``.

 You can launch your text editor to create or update your configuration by typing ``beet config -e``.
-(See the :ref:`config-cmd` command for details.)
+On Windows you can type the command ``notepad config.yaml`` (See the :ref:`config-cmd` command for details.)
 It is also possible to customize the location of the configuration file and even use multiple layers of configuration.
 See `Configuration Location`_, below.

 The config file uses `YAML`_ syntax.
 You can use the full power of YAML, but